Department of Anthropology, University of Vienna

 Research activities centre on the evolution, growth and development of humans, their ancestors, and their closest relatives.
 Main focus is the quantitative analysis and comparison of hominoid skulls and teeth using geometric and biomechanical properties.

 At the Department of Anthropology Gerhard Weber leads the work group "Virtual Anthropology" (multidisciplinary extension of anthropology into the digital world).
 Current projects deal with the classification of middle to late Pleistocene hominin material, the reconstruction of fossils, the quantitative description of teeth, the application of Virtual Anthropology in other areas such as archaeology and orthodontics, and the morphometric analyses of historic violins.
 In addition, he is head of the "Vienna Micro-CT Lab" at the Faculty of Life Sciences, University of Vienna.
-The lab runs a remarkably advanced micro-CT device that can handle objects up to the size of skulls and penetrate dense objects such as fossils.
+The lab runs an advanced micro-CT device that can handle objects up to the size of skulls and femurs and penetrate dense objects such as fossils.
 Gerhard Weber is also chairman of the "EVAN-Society" which is the successor of the EU project "EVAN" (EU MRTN-CT-2005-019564, 3.3 Mio).
 The society further develops a software to perform shape and form anaylsis and maintains a 3D-archive.
 He is also chief editor of the "digital@rchive of Fossil Hominoids" (Int.Reg.No.
 VLB 5162563)

 Virtual Anthropology - Introduction into digital 3D-methods, lecture (2 ECTS)